 The Statement of Accounts have been prepared up to 31 March 2018.
-They were authorised for issue by the Strategic Finance Director on 30 July 2018.

 There are no material adjusting events after the balance sheet date to report.

 38. Statement of Accounting Policies

 i.
 GENERAL PRINCIPLES

 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which require the Statement of Accounts to be prepared in accordance with proper accounting practices.
 These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 (the Code) supported by International Financial Reporting Standards (IFRS).